memgraph/docs/mage/query-modules/python/graph-coloring.md

 ## ` color_graph(context, parameters, edge_property)`

-A procedure that performs graph coloring algorithm.
+A procedure that performs the graph coloring algorithm.

 **Parameters**